-To qualify a student must be 1/4-quantum blood North American Indian, as certified by the appropriate Tribal Association, and a legal resident of the State of Michigan for not less than 12 consecutive months.
+To qualify a student must be certified by the Michigan Department of Civil Rights as a member of a federally recognized tribe, and be a legal resident of the State of Michigan for not less than 12 consecutive months.
 This program covers only tuition for any postsecondary-level course work, part-time or full-time.
 Further information concerning qualifications and application procedures is available by contacting the Office of Financial Aid.